bitruss/awesome-arweave/README.md

 - [Permacast](https://permacast.net/) - Permacast is the protocol that lets you store your podcasts permanently on Arweave.
 - [Pianity](https://pianity.com/) - a music NFT platform where musicians and their community gather to create, share, trade and collect limited-edition tracks.
 - [Permabot](https://permabot.xyz/) - Archive various content from the web/social media and store it on the Permaweb (Blockchain permanent storage).
+- [Persona FirstBatch](https://www.firstbatch.xyz/) - The universal, decentralized, and privacy-preserving recommendation engine using HollowDB.
 - [Papyrus](https://papyrus.so/) - Web3-native newsletters & publishing.
 We're changing how creators publish, grow & get paid.
 - [KYVE Network](https://www.kyve.network/) - A next-generation protocol that enables data providers to seamlessly store and reliably verify their data streams.
 - [Koii Network](https://koii.network/) - The attention game has been dominated by a powerful few.
 Koii is changing things by rewarding creators and developers directly for their content.